MicrosoftDocs/fabric-docs/docs/cicd/cicd-tutorial.md

 # Tutorial: Lifecycle management in Fabric

-This tutorial takes you through the whole process of loading data into your workspace, and using deployment pipelines together with git integration to collaborate with others in the development, testing and publication of your data and reports.
+This tutorial takes you through the whole process of loading data into your workspace, and using deployment pipelines together with git integration to collaborate with others in the development, testing, and publication of your data and reports.

 ## Prerequisites